robweber/omni-epd/README.md

 ```
 # file shown with default values
+[EPD]
+type=none  # only valid in the global configuration file, will load this display if none given to displayfactor.load_display_driver()

 [Display]
 rotate=0  # rotate final image written to display by X degrees [0-360]
 flip_horizontal = False  # flip image horizontally